internet-com/micro-service-toolkit/README.md

 The business logic is connected to in- and outbound channels (e.g. an RabbitMQ topic) by defining that in the `config.json`.

 # Files in this project
-* `config.json`: configuration of the microservices in- and output cannels and the hooked business logic
 * `service.js`: the microservice technical framework
-* `inboundRabbitMq.js`: first channel plug in
+* `channels/inboundRabbitMq.js`: first channel plug in
-* `myMessageProcessor.js`: dummy micro service business logic part
+* `test/myMessageProcessor.js`: dummy microservice business logic part
+* `test/config.json`: configuration of the microservices in- and output channels and the hooked business logic
-* `sendTesMsg.js`: create a test message to be processed by the MessageProcessor
+* `test/sendTesMsg.js`: create a test message to be processed by the MessageProcessor

 # Run the 'MessageProcessor' test service
 To start this MessageProcessor micro services: